 Satellite Dome systems have a few advantages over their dish relatives.
 They do not suffer from issues caused by wind as they are protected from the elements by their dome covers.
 This allows dome systems users to be able to continue watching satelite television in situations where dish based users have to give in and put their dishes down.

-Satellite domes are however by their very nature smaller dish sizes and so are not ideally suited for use in the far South of Spain / Portugal for instance if you wish to be able to watch UK channels such as BBC1 / ITV etc which are broadcast on Astra 2 Satellite feeds.
+Satellite domes are however by their very nature smaller dish sizes and so are not ideally suited for use in the South of France and further afield for instance.

-Satellite Domes seem to be the fastest growing arena of Motorhome and Caravan Satellite systems, below are hot links to different manufacturers of satellite domes
+Satellite Domes seem to be the fastest growing arena of Motorhome and Caravan Satellite systems.

 Freeview is the easiest and as the name implies the cheapest way to enjoy digital TV.
 There are up to 50 digital TV channels, no subscription and no contract and no fee.